-A student who fails to achieve good academic standing for three consecutive terms is academically dismissed and is suspended from the college for two terms.
+A student who fails to achieve good academic standing for three consecutive terms is academically dismissed and is suspended from the College for two terms.
 After the two term suspension, a student may reapply through the admissions process.
 Readmission to the College is not guaranteed.
-Students who are reaccepted will be accepted under a new college catalog and subject to any College, School, or program changes.
-Students who are accepted under a 2.2 will be placed on academic warning and given two terms to achieve good academic standing.
+Students who are reaccepted will be accepted under a new College catalog and subject to any College, School, or program changes.
+Students who are re-accepted under a 2.2 GPA will be accepted under a conditional status and given two terms to achieve good academic standing.